vormkracht10/laravel-google-analytics-v4/README.md

 // Get the average session duration for the last 7 days, grouped by date:
 $data = Analytics::averageSessionDurationByDate(Period::days(7));

+// Get the average page views per session for the last 7 days:
+$data = Analytics::averagePageViewsPerSession(Period::days(7));

+// Get the average page views per session for the last 7 days, grouped by date:
+$data = Analytics::averagePageViewsPerSessionByDate(Period::days(7));

+// Get the average session duration in seconds for the last 7 days:
+$data = Analytics::averageSessionDurationInSeconds(Period::days(7));

+// Get the average session duration in seconds for the last 7 days, grouped by date:
+$data = Analytics::averageSessionDurationInSecondsByDate(Period::days(7));

+// Get bounce rate for the last 7 days:
+$data = Analytics::bounceRate(Period::days(7));

+// Get bounce rate for the last 7 days, grouped by date:
+$data = Analytics::bounceRateByDate(Period::days(7));

+// Get bounce rate by page for the last 7 days:
+$data = Analytics::bounceRateByPage(Period::days(7));
 ```

 ### Users Analytics